Share Dance: Classes & Facilitators

 This class introduces the different dance styles that you would see at a pow wow and the basic steps of traditional, jingle & fancy.
 Nyla Carpentier (Tahltan/Kaska), a pow wow dancer with over 30 years of experience, will guide participants through the class.

 At the start there will be a warm-up, followed by learning the dance styles and then a cool down with stretching.
 Basic steps and formations will be shown, and the history and origins of dance styles will be shared.
+Dress in comfortable clothing and be ready to get sweaty.

 About Nyla Carpentier